jmespadero/cityGen/readme.md

 models are generated with [blender3D](https://www.blender.org) and games are playable using blenderplayer.

-Most of the artwork has been done by external artists that have released their work in several domain licenses.
-Please refer to the Readme.txt file bundled inside of each .blend file to get detailed info about their authors and licenses applyed to their work.
-If you feel that you are owner of any artwork used here, send me a message.

 ## Contributors
 Medieval CityGen development started in 2014 as the CS grade final project of Juan Ramos under the supervision of [Jose M. Espadero](https://github.com/jmespadero).